npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

 ## Computed Columns (On Add or Update)

 > [!NOTE]
-> This feature was introduced in 3.0.0.
+> This feature works only on PostgreSQL 12 or above, and was introduced in version 3.0.0 of the provider.

-The upcoming PostgreSQL 12 is adding support for [stored generated columns](https://www.postgresql.org/docs/12/ddl-generated-columns.html), and Npgsql feature supports that feature as well.
+PostgreSQL 12 added support for [stored generated columns](https://www.postgresql.org/docs/12/ddl-generated-columns.html), and Npgsql feature supports that feature as well.
 The following configuration:

 ```c#
 protected override void OnModelCreating(ModelBuilder modelBuilder)